NethermindEth/starknet-p2p-tests/integration/README.md

 Note: For performance tests, you may need to increase the default timeout.
 Use the -timeout flag, e.g., `go test -timeout 5m ./tests/performance`

-## Test Cases

-The project currently includes the following test cases:

-1. Conformance Tests:
-   - `getBlock_test.go`: Tests the conformance of the getBlock functionality.
-   - ...
-   - ...
-   - ...
-2. Performance Tests:
-   - `getBlocks_test.go`: Evaluates the performance of retrieving multiple blocks.
-   - ...
-   - ...
-   - ...

 ## Sample Test Output

 ```